Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 Next, open the .brd document and scroll down the File section to open the CAM Processor.

-Within the CAM processor, navigate to the File tab and click Open access the Open CAM Job.
+Within the CAM processor, navigate to the File tab and click Open Access to the Open CAM Job.
 After that, press the Open tab in the excellent one.
 Cam dialog box.

 Then, press the Process Job tab to create the conforming drill file.